 - Massage therapy

 At Texas Spine & Neurosurgery, we understand how valuable your time is.
 That is why, whenever possible, we rely on more conservative and less invasive treatment options to treat our patients.
 If it is possible to avoid surgery, we will.
-As symptoms progress, or the degree of stenosis becomes more severe, surgical options may become necessary.
-Sometimes, a minimally invasive spine surgery can be performed to fix a mild problem, such as a small herniated disc.
+As symptoms progress or the degree of stenosis becomes more severe, surgical options may become necessary.
+Sometimes, minimally invasive spine surgery can be performed to fix a mild problem, such as a small herniated disc.
 For more severe cases, laminectomy with decompression and fusion may be required.

 How We Can Help

 At Texas Spine and Neurosurgery, we focus on you and your treatment.
 We are proud to spend extensive time with each patient individually, reviewing history, symptoms, images, and anything else that makes you, well, you.
 Treatment decisions will be made personally, between you and your doctor.
 Once we have discussed options, we will formulate a plan of treatment.
 This will always begin with the most conservative and non-invasive treatment options that are appropriate for you.
 We will discuss conservative, non-surgical care first, then advance to minimally invasive surgical options.
 We will discuss more involved surgical options for your treatment only if absolutely necessary.
 In short, your treatment will be specifically and specially tailored to you.

 If you are suffering from the symptoms of spinal stenosis, please contact Texas Spine and Neurosurgery to learn how we can help.